About the Owner

 With his practical, straightforward approach, Chris teaches horse people how to get results.
 Influenced in his early years by both the English and Western traditions, he has implemented a proven style and technique that can be applied universally across all disciplines.

-Chris has dedicated his life to teaching horsemen and women in the hope that they will come to understand and appreciate horses in their lives.
+- Chris has dedicated his life to teaching horsemen and women so they will come to understand and appreciate the horses in their lives.
 Chris Cox demonstrates, with dedication and mutual respect, to achieve a versatile and willing partnership between horse and human.

-Chris lives on the Diamond Double C Ranch in Mineral Wells, TX with his wife Barbara and two children, Charley and Case, where he conducts 3, 4 and 6 day horsemanship clinics throughout the year.
-He is also the headliner clinician/speaker at several Horse Expos throughout the United States as well as filming his weelky television show, Chris Cox Horsemanship, which airs on RFD-TV.
+Chris lives on the Diamond Double C Ranch in Mineral Wells, TX with his wife Barbara and two children, Charley and Case, from September to May, where he conducts 3, 4 and 6-day horsemanship clinics.
+He now spends his summers at the Triangle C Ranch in Wyoming.
+Chris is also the headliner clinician/speaker at several Horse Expos throughout the United States and Europe.
+His television show, Chris Cox Horsemanship, airs weekly on RFD-TV.

 ” The Summer heat in Texas keeps me on the road.
 This means not spending quality time with my family while my children are out of school for the summer… “